honzamach/ansible-role-util-inspector/README.rst

 .. envvar:: hm_util_inspector__docs_dir

 	Name of the directory to which to generate the documentation.

     * *Datatype:* ``string``
     * *Default:* ``"inventory/docs"``

+.. envvar:: hm_util_inspector__groups_to_roles

+	Mapping of group names to roles.
+This feature is used when generating server inventory detail page to provide links directly to roles, that are being applied to particular server.

+	* *Datatype:* ``dictionary``
+    * *Default:* (please see file ``defaults/main.yml`` for details)

 .. _section-role-util-inspector-author: